-A suitably qualified and experienced hydrogeologist (and ecologist if required) shall be nominated by Council to act as an independent technical expert for the purpose of peer reviewing proposed changes to the GMCPs.
-The nominated technical expert shall, within Parties, given notice by Council of a change to the GMCP, have 20 working days, to provide a response report to the Council, the Consent Holders and the Director-General of Conservation on the proposed changes to the GMCP.
+Parties, given notice by Council of a change to the GMCP, have 20 working days to provide a response to the Council on the proposed changes to the GMCP.

 If no response is received from a party within the stated timeframe, then Council will consider that the party has no concerns with the conclusion of the report.